July 9, 2020 • Field Notes, Ocean Facts, Travel Ideas

 Q: Does international research take precedence over US research?
 If so, why, since coral decimation is a huge problem in the US?

 A: No, research on coral reefs happens throughout the world.
 Some additional emphasis is sometimes devoted to an area known as the Coral Triangle, as that is where we find the most diverse tropical coral reefs in the world.
 More than 60% of the coral reefs found within the U.S. are fully protected—that is a relatively high amount.
 Here is a good article on why some coral reefs may be prioritized for research over others.

 Many of you have asked about travel prospects and other ways to stay engaged with ocean conservation during this time.
-Our upcoming coral reef focused expeditions include Palau (Nov 2020 and Jan/Feb/Nov 2021), Raja Ampat, Indonesia (Feb/Mar 2021), Belize (Jan 2021), Honduras (Feb 2021), and others, including a Palau volunteer vacation led by Michelle in May 2021.
-See all of our expeditions here.
+Our coral reef focused expeditions include Palau, Raja Ampat, Indonesia, Belize, Honduras, and others, see all of our expeditions here.

 For more ways to stay engaged virtually, considering joining Oceanic Society’s new membership program!
 For as little as $5/month, you will join this growing community of ocean-lovers and receive exclusive updates about our work (see a sample of our June member’s only newsletter, The Tide, here).
 Members provide needed, consistent support that makes a real difference to our work!

 A coral reef in Raja Ampat, Indonesia. © Keoki Stender